 Security Statement

-Lamar Bank and Trust will NEVER initiate a telephone call or email requesting a customer's non public, personal information, including account number.
+Lamar Bank and Trust Company will NEVER initiate a telephone call or email requesting a customer's non-public, personal information, including account number.

 This Internet Banking System brings together a combination of industry-approved security technologies to protect data for the bank and for you, our customer.
 It features password-controlled system entry, a RSA-issued Digital ID for the bank's server, Transport Layer Security (TLS) protocol for data encryption, and a router loaded with a firewall to regulate the inflow and outflow of server traffic.